Skip to Main Content

 Jump to accessible view

-The influx of hoax news shared on social media has been brought to the national spotlight.
-While promoting hoax news has been around for quite some time (see this article on England demoralizing the Nazi troops with false radio broadcasts), the internet has created an abundance of realistic sites promoting false or misleading articles.
+With the rise of AI, sharing news on social media, and other media reporting inaccurate or incomplete information at times, it can be hard to determine what is true.
+While promoting fake news has been around for quite some time (see this article on England demoralizing the Nazi troops with false radio broadcasts), being able to evaluate the news for accuracy is more important than ever.

 Accessible View

-The influx of hoax news shared on social media has been brought to the national spotlight.
-While promoting hoax news has been around for quite some time (see this article on England demoralizing the Nazi troops with false radio broadcasts), the internet has created an abundance of realistic sites promoting false or misleading articles.
+With the rise of AI, sharing news on social media, and other media reporting inaccurate or incomplete information at times, it can be hard to determine what is true.
+While promoting fake news has been around for quite some time (see this article on England demoralizing the Nazi troops with false radio broadcasts), being able to evaluate the news for accuracy is more important than ever.

 Examples of Information Types